siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 - perihelion precession,
 - consistency with weak-field gravitational-wave transport if that language is retained.

+What is now shown:

+- determination of the weak-field metric directly from the adopted constitutive closure plus the Newtonian slow-mode limit,
+- gravitational redshift,
+- light bending,
+- one-way Shapiro delay,
+- perihelion precession.

+What still remains:

+- decide whether the framework should retain a gravitational-wave sector at all,
+- if so, derive its weak-field transport form from the same constitutive closure rather than importing it from external geometry.

 ### 5. Variable-\(k(\mathbf r)\) hydrodynamic limit